-Awarding Excellence in High School Musical Theater
+Recognize, Honor & Encourage Excellence in High School Musical Theater

 Musicals of participating schools are reviewed by a panel of educators, theater experts and industry professionals.
-Based on reviewers’ comments and tabulations, productions and individuals receive awards in specific categories at a ceremony held each year at Overture Center in June.
+Based on reviewers’ comments and tabulations, productions and individuals receive awards in specific categories at a ceremony held each year at Overture Center each June.
 The ceremony also features performances and production numbers from award winners in several categories.

-Throughout the school year, Overture Center hosts Broadway workshops in acting, dance, music and stage combat for students to attend.
+Throughout the school year, Overture Center hosts Broadway master classes in acting, dance, music and stage combat for students to attend.
 All high school aged students are welcome to attend these workshops regardless of their high school's participation in the Tommy Awards program.
 For more information on these workshops, see our Making it on Broadway page.

 Students interested in journalism, writing and/or the performing arts are encouraged to apply for the Student Critics Program.
 The program is a component of the Tommy Awards that aims to foster critical thinking and writing skills among area high school students.
 Participating students attend and review a selection of Broadway musicals at Overture Center.
 Prior to each show, the students attend workshops receiving instruction on writing critical reviews for live performances.

-Tommy Awards are named in honor of local musical theater hero Tom Wopat, critically acclaimed and Tony Award-nominated singer and actor.
-Born in Lodi, Wisconsin, Tom first started singing and dancing in high school musicals, and studied music at the University of Wisconsin-Madison before getting his "big break" in 1978 as Luke Duke in the immensely popular Dukes of Hazzard television show.
+Tommy Awards are named in honor of local musical theater hero Tom Wopat, critically acclaimed and Tony Award-nominated singer and actor.nbsp; Born in Lodi, Wisconsin, Tom first started singing and dancing in high school musicals, and studied music at the University of Wisconsin-Madison before getting his "big break" in 1978 as Luke Duke in the immensely popular Dukes of Hazzard television show.
 He even directed several episodes during the show's six-year run.
 After the series ended, Tom made his triumphant return to Broadway in Annie Get Your Gun and continued to appear on television, acting in shows like Cybill and Home Improvement, and hosting his own show on TNN/The Nashville Network.
 He also appeared as the lead in Chicago and starred alongside Alan Alda, Jeffrey Tambor and Liev Schreiber in David Mamet's Glengarry Glen Ross.

 Over the years, Tom has received several Tony nominations for his stage roles, including his role as Frank Butler opposite Bernadette Peters in Annie Get Your Gun and as Tom Hurley in A Catered Affair.
 He is currently starring in the Tony-nominated The Trip to Bountiful.Tom is excited to lend his name and presense to Overture's awards program.
 "Between the influence of Don Roebuck at Lodi High School and my experience at the UW Summer Music Clinic, I feel that I was blessed, " he said."It's important to nurture and reward talent and hard work.
 I'm excited and honored to be associated with these awards."

-The Tommy Awards are funded in part by Alliant Energy Foundation, CUNA Mutual Group, the A. Paul Jones Charitable Trust and contributions to Overture Center for the Arts.
-Additional support by Wisconsin Public Radio and The Onion and A.V.
-Club of Madison.
-Learn how you can be part of supporting Overture’s community and education programs at overturecenter.com/contribute.
+The Tommy Awards are funded in part by American Family Insurance, Alliant Energy Foundation, CUNA Mutual Group, The John A. Johnson Fund and contributions to Overture Center for the Arts.
+Additional support by Wisconsin Public Radio.
+Learn how you can be part of supporting Overture here: overturecenter.com/contribute